U2EZNeko/PPG-Public/README.md

   These are there to replace Spotify's Daily Mixes and Weekly Mixes

-  They will randomly select from genre_groups.json to create playlists
+  They will randomly select from genre_groups.json to create playlists.

+  It will write the used genre's to a log file to avoid duplicates.

   JSON example
 ```